TippyLion28/PyFlyff/README.md

 Ctrl+Shift+PgUp (PageUp) open a new client window

-"End" key is used to stop the loop of Mini FTool
+To stop the Mini Ftool loop, press the same key you set to start it.

 # Features